keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 --keptn-bridge-service-type=[ClusterIP | NodePort | LoadBalancer]
 ```

-Depending on the selected approach for exposing the Keptn API and Keptn Bridge and especially when going with *ClusterIP*, additional steps are required for a successful Keptn installation.
+Depending on the selected approach for exposing Keptn and especially when going with *ClusterIP*, additional steps are required for a successful Keptn installation.
 The next flow chart guides you through the installation process depending on your decisions.

 {{< popup_image
 link="./assets/installation_process.png"